atreyasha/spp-explainability/docs/develop.md

             misalignment, activation frequency and other useful metrics that can elucidate on-the-ground processes

+        2.  go into details on how effective compression algorithm was in terms of reducing the memory and number of regex\'s -\> can tabulate all of these

     3. Visualizations

         1.  show visualization of training performance timelines, think